lahoffm/aclu-bail-reform/test/README.md

 python csv_validator.py
 ```

-- Validates all files ending in *.csv* in `data` folder.
+- Validates all files ending in *.csv* in `data` folder
-- Outputs results to terminal and a log file with current data in `logs` folder.
+- Outputs results to terminal and a log file with current data in `logs` folder
-- Overwrites same day log file.
+- Overwrites same day log file
-- For validation specifics, read comments in `validator.py`.
+- For validation specifics, read comments in `validator.py`
 - Even if tests pass, many other things can go wrong, so eyeball check of CSV files is strongly recommended.

 **Note:** An error in one field of a row most likely means the same error exists in all rows for that field.
 In such cases, log may be repetitive.